 Father’s Day I really liked this book, it is about a class full of students writing stories about their dads at school and ending with a party where they present the books to their fathers.
 I enjoyed the diversity of this book.
 It covered all different kinds of dads and children and all the things they most enjoy doing together.
 My son was rather attached to the dad and son playing soccer.
 And I had a mean craving for chocolate after reading the page with a dad and daughter making fudge!
 A wonderful activity after reading this book would be to write your own story!

 Fire Engines by Anne Rockwell is the current favorite at our house.
 I found it at a thrift store for twenty-five cents and I am definitely getting much more than my money’s worth!
-It”™s a cute book with easy text and cute cartoon dalmatians as firefighters.
-I particularly love that there is a fire boat in the book since we often see those around here.
+It’s a cute book with easy text and cute cartoon dalmatians as firefighters.
+I particularly love that there is a fireboat in the book since we often see those around here.
 Cute book for fire engine lovers!
-Edited for 2010 – this is STILL a favorite and my son recently “read” it to his baby sister, it’s not yet clear if she will adore firetrucks as much as her brother but I am sure she’ll like this book.
+Edited for 2010 – this is STILL a favorite.
+My son recently “read” it to his baby sister.
+It’s not yet clear if she will adore firetrucks as much as her brother but I am sure she’ll like this book.

 Our Stars is another wonderful non-fiction book from this author illustrator.
 The book shares the most basic facts about stars with the reader as well as more complicated facts about constellations, comets, and meteors.
 I love that the facts are shared pretty independently on each page.
-So if something is above your toddlers head you can simply skip that page until they are.
-The illustrations are fun enough to grab attention but detailed enough to help explain the facts being presented
+So if something is above your toddler’s head you can simply skip that page until they are.
+The illustrations grab attention in a fun way.
+There’s loads of detail to explain the facts presented.

 Have you read books from Anne Rockwell?
 Which are your favorites?
 Comment below or share on my Facebook page!

 For more quick tips on helping your child learn to read check out my book; Raising A Rock-Star Reader.
 It is packed with fun ideas for families, book lists, and advice for parents.